hvsouza/apc_atmo_repo/ssh_tips_and_tricks/tmux/README.md

 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

 Open a tmux session and it should be all fine.
+You will need to press `Ctrl-s I` to install the plugins.

 If you want _italic_ or **bold**, you need to setup a screen as following: